lanking520/quickdraw/README.md

 The data size is very big, around 76GB.
 In our use case, we just need `train_simplified` folder.

-You can find more information about the model here:
+You can find more information about the data here:

 [QuickDraw challenge](https://www.kaggle.com/c/quickdraw-doodle-recognition/data)